tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 ---
 layout: grain
 title: The Consultant's Grain
-subtitle: Musings on strategy and culture and how to effect change within organizations
+subtitle: Musings on strategy, culture and how to effect change within organizations which are inherently biased.
+How do you change against the grain?
+How do you recognize your own grain?
 ---

 You would think that being a consultant is easy...
 Clients hire you to help change their company in some way.
 You make some recommendations and provide some insights and then...

 The change rarely happens like you recommended.

 Why is that?
-Well, I think th
+Well, we think consulting is:

+*analysis -> recommendation -> review -> implementation*

+At best this is too simple, at worst it's flat out wrong.

 ## A primer on effecting change: the consultant's toolkit